mondeja/mkdocs-mdpo-plugin/docs/src/config.md

 The problem with this layout is that doesn't allow you to use the command `mkdocs serve`.

-The recommended practice is to organize your tipical `docs/` directory with multiple subdirectories, one for documentation files, other for translation files, other for theme overrides...
+The recommended practice is to organize your `docs/` directory in multiple subdirectories, one for documentation files, other for translation files, other for theme overrides...

 === "Configuration"